Location: New Canaan, CT

 Description: Ithaca Style cable railing for the exterior deck of a modern wood and glass house.
 Photos by Scott Francis.

 Now referred to as the “Wood and Glass House,” the building’s transparent design beautifully accentuates the home’s natural surroundings.
 A walkway enclosed by glass connects the original symmetric box structure to the L-shaped wing created by Kuma.
 For the addition, Kuma devised a floating structure supported by very thin steel columns that lift the house 17 feet above the grade.
 Metal columns covered by Low-E coated glass support the roof.
-The transparent design carries into the house as well; LED-lit mesh screens make up the interior partitions.
+The transparent design carries into the house as well with LED-lit mesh screens making up the interior partitions.

 Kuma’s addition also includes a roof-covered wraparound deck.
 Even more so than the glass-enclosed interior, the exterior deck creates the sense that the building is innately fused with its stunning natural surroundings.
 In order to preserve the panoramic views and maintain the harmony between the building and the forest that encompasses it, Kuma wanted the deck’s railing system to be as transparent as possible.

 In the spirit of simplicity, we made every effort to conceal the hardware throughout the railing system.
-For example, we custom designed base plates for railing posts that rest on sleepers hidden underneath the deck’s IPE surface.
+For example, we custom designed base plates for the railing posts that rest on sleepers hidden underneath the deck’s IPE surface.
 All throughout the welding and grinding process, we took great care to keep internal and external edges at a small radius.
 We also pre-drilled and tapped the steel top rail and posts before the wood decking was placed around the posts.